Ogun River

 The Ogun River (Yoruba: Odò Ògùn) is a waterway in Nigeria that discharges into the Lagos Lagoon.
-Ogun State of Nigeria is named after the river.
+Ogun State is named after the river.

 Course and usage

 The river rises near the towns of Sepeteri and Shaki in upper Oyo State at coordinates and flows through the rest of the state into Ogun State and eventually into Lagos State where it discharges into the Lagos lagoon at the towns of Isheri and Owode onirin.
 The river is crossed by the Ikere Gorge Dam in the Iseyin local government area of Oyo State.
 The reservoir capacity is 690 e6m3.
 The reservoir abuts the Old Oyo National Park, providing recreational facilities for tourists, and the river flows through the park.
 The Ofiki River, which also rises near Shaki, is one of the Ogun River's chief tributary.
 The Oyan River, another tributary, is crossed by the Oyan River Dam which supplies water to Abeokuta and Lagos.
 In densely populated areas the river is used for bathing, washing and drinking.
 It also serves as a drain for mostly organic wastes from abattoirs located along the river's course.